Suniya S. Luthar, Ph.D.

 Using science to foster resilience

-With a base in rigorous science, Authentic Connections is a non-profit group committed to maximizing individuals' personal well-being and resilient adaptation in their families, communities, and work settings.
+With a base in rigorous science, Authentic Connections is committed to maximizing individuals' personal well-being and resilient adaptation in their families, communities, and work settings.

 For details on Authentic Connections Groups, please click here.